Upgrade RHEL

 • Check whether your business runs as expected on RHEL 8.

-7. (Conditionally required) Run the following commands to configure the software repository of RHEL 8.
+9. (Conditionally required) Run the following commands to configure the RHEL 8 software repository.

-After you perform the upgrade, the /etc/dnf/vars/releasever file is modified by default to specify a RHEL 8 version that you used in the preceding steps.
-For example, the RHEL 8.8 software repository address is set to https://xxxx/8.8/xxx, and you can only access the RHEL 8.8 software packages.
-If you want to have automatic access to packages of the latest minor version of RHEL 8 such as RHEL 8.10, you can delete the releasever configuration file and rebuild the metadata cache.
+After the upgrade, the /etc/dnf/vars/releasever file is modified by default to specify the RHEL 8 version you used in the preceding steps.
+For example, the RHEL 8 repository address is set to https://xxxx/8.8/xxx, and you can access only RHEL 8.8 software packages.
+If you want to have automatic access to packages of the latest minor version of RHEL 8, delete the releasever configuration file and rebuild the metadata cache.
 This way, you can obtain the latest security patches and feature updates.

 rm -f /etc/dnf/vars/releasever